Warrington Worldwide - book review

 Several people have recently asked how I went about writing the book and some personal highlights so I wrote a blog post about it, which is on my website (September 2020):

-It's been a real pleasure to discuss the book with several local independent bookshops who stock it, including Broadhursts, Southport; Curiosity Bookshop, Runcorn; News from Nowhere, Liverpool; Pritchards, Crosby (September 2020)
+It's been a real pleasure to discuss the book with several local bookshops that stock it, including Broadhursts, Southport; Curiosity Bookshop, Runcorn; News from Nowhere, Liverpool; Pritchards, Crosby (September 2020)

 Important: for the latest health advice and travel restrictions due to the coronavirus pandemic, please refer to the website of your national health authority.
 In the UK, that is the National Health Service (https://www.nhs.uk)